Features

 PSM is about effectively controlling and mitigating the risks arising from the storage, production, handling and use of hazardous substances, such as chemicals, gases, vapours and petrochemicals, in workplaces such as chemical, gas and petrochemical manufacturing, processing and distribution plants.

 PSM also covers the management of hazardous conditions, such as stored energy and pressure from machinery and production and processing plant – for example, steam and gas.
 If hazardous substances are suddenly released, or a hazardous condition suddenly gets out of control, this can cause catastrophic incidents, such as explosions, fires and releases of hazardous substances into the air, ground and nearby waterways.
-These incidents have the potential to simultaneously kill or injure large numbers of people (including workers and the public), destroy or damage plant and equipment and cause significant damage and contamination to the environment.
+These incidents have the potential to simultaneously kill or injure large numbers of people (namely workers and the public), destroy or damage plant and equipment and cause significant damage and contamination to the environment.

 For the companies involved, these catastrophic incidents can seriously harm their reputation and result in widespread negative media coverage of the suspected EHS failings.